systeminit/si/app/docs/src/reference/providers/azure.md

 - [Service Principal with Client Secret](https://learn.microsoft.com/en-us/azure/active-directory/develop/howto-create-service-principal-portal)

-If this does not cover your use cases, please
-[contact us](https://calendly.com/d/cw8r-6rq-b3n/share-your-use-case-with-system-initiative)
-so we can extend support as needed.
+If this does not cover a use case you need, please [contact us](https://calendly.com/d/cw8r-6rq-b3n/share-your-use-case-with-system-initiative) or send an email to <help@systeminit.com> so we can extend support as needed.

 ## Connecting System Initiative to your Azure Account